airbytehq/airbyte/docs/understanding-airbyte/heartbeats.md

 # Heartbeats

-Many transient issues can occur when moving data, especially for long jobs.
-Often the fix is a simple restart.
+Many transient issues can occur when moving data.
+One class of issues is an unresponsive Source or Destination.
+In this case, the fix is often a simple restart.

 Airbyte aims to make restarts as automated as possible and uses a heartbeating mechanism to do so.

-This is performed on 2 different components: the source and the destination.
+Airbyte monitors for responses from the Sources and Destination, interpreting these as 'heartbeats'.
+If the Source or Destination does not heartbeat within a certain time frame, Airbyte triggers a heartbeat error and automatically restarts the job.

-Heartbeat errors are expected to be transient and should automatically resolve.
+Heartbeats are a final catch-all mechanism.
+Errors are expected to be transient and should automatically resolve.
 If they do not, it is likely a sign of a more serious issue.
+In these cases, Airbyte takes the more conservative approach.
+Airbyte restarts the job to avoid a seemingly endless job, and highlight to users the existence of a potential issue.

-## Known Causes
+## Known Heartbeat Error Causes

-Possible reasons for this issue:
+Possible reasons for a heartbeat error:
 1. Certain API sources take an unknown amount of time to generate asynchronous responses (e.g., Salesforce, Facebook, Amplitude).
 No workaround currently exists.
 2. Certain API sources can be rate-limited for a time period longer than their configured threshold.
 Although Airbyte tries its best to handle this on a per-connector basis, rate limits are not always predictable.
 3. Database sources can be slow to respond to a query.
 This can be due to a variety of reasons, including the size of the database, the complexity of the query, and the number of other queries being made to the database at the same time.